 His licensing experience includes university/industry collaborations, patent outlicensing and inlicensing programs, and joint ventures.

 Adjunct Associate Professor, University of Minnesota Law School (2011-present).
 Course: Biotechnology and Patent Law.

 Assistant/Associate Professor (tenured), Southern Illinois University (1977-1986).
 Visiting Scientist, Virus and Cell Biology Research Department, Merck Sharp & Dohme Research Laboratories (1983-1984).
 Listed in the 2007 and 2008 editions of Best Lawyers in America in Intellectual Property Law.
 Named as one of the "Top 40 Intellectual Property Attorneys," Minnesota Law & Politics, June/July 2009.
 Named as a "Top Patent Prosecutor" by Patent Research Review/Patent Buddy in 2011.
-Named the Best Lawyers’ 2013 Minneapolis Patent Law "Lawyer of the Year" and recognized as a Top Rated - AV® PreeminentTM Lawyers in Intellectual Property Law since 2003.
+Named the Best Lawyers’ 2013 Minneapolis Patent Law "Lawyer of the Year," Best Lawyers 2013-2015, and recognized as a Top Rated - AV® Preeminent™ Lawyers in Intellectual Property Law since 2003.

 Selected publications and presentations